aymalkhalid/restaurant-menu-pages/README.md

 # Restaurant Menu Pages

+*Note: This project is built and maintained with the assistance of AI Agents to accelerate development and ensure high-quality, modern web design.*

 A collection of beautiful, modern restaurant menu page designs.
 This repository provides ready-to-use HTML/CSS templates and assets for building visually appealing and responsive restaurant websites.

 ## Features